 This is a really contentious subject—I’ve seen so much information about using retinoids after thin, watery-textured products based on an application rule of ‘thinnest texture to thickest’.
-The truth is, that’s not a blanket rule that applies here.
+If you ask me, that’s not a blanket rule that applies here!

 - Cleanse (with a gentle, non-foaming cleanser)

 - Occlusive, applied to very dry spots

 It’s important to note that this is only my evening routine—you should only use retinols once a day, at night.
 I know what you’re thinking—what about other products I already use?
 Can you use retinol and Vitamin C together, for example?